garyli1019/CarND-Traffic-Sign-Classifier/report.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 See above image

-For the second image ...

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?